Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 You can use recycled jam jar lids, too but make sure they are really clean and well sterilised.
 Check the contents every few months if you are storing jam for long periods.

-If you want to be sure of the jam setting properly, add some apples because they are naturally high in pectin.
+Another way to be sure of the jam setting properly: add some apples because they are naturally high in pectin.
+Apple and blackberry is a great combination but keep the blackberries as the main ingredient or the jam will tend to be a bit bland.

 For most variations just keep to the proportions: for every pound of fruit a pound of sugar.

 This will ensure a product which keeps well.
-Blackberry recipes for jam can be adapted to other fruit depending on pectin content. blackberries mix well with raspberries and blueberries for example.
+Most blackberry recipes for jams and jellies can be adapted to other fruit depending on pectin content.
+Blackberries mix well with raspberries and blueberries for example.
+They also go very well with plums.

 Blackberries also make an excellent coulis which can be added to yogurt or other desserts.
-Follow the recipe here.
+Follow the recipe here: Easy coulis.
+Some people may prefer to make a coulis from strained blackberries, as the pips can be a bit noticeable.

 There are some great books on jam making.
 Take a look at Making Jams and Preserves for a good basic guide.